 INTRODUCTION

 Intrahepatic bile duct adenoma is a rare tumor arising from the epithelium of the bile ducts in liver.
 The incidence of this tumor in adults is 1.3% of all primary liver tumors[1].
 Another name of this tumor is peribiliary gland hamartoma as suggested by Bhathal et al[2] due its similarity with peribiliary glands in their secretory gland cell phenotype.
-It is mostly reported to be seen in adult age group as an incidental finding on surgery or autopsy below the capsule of liver or in its surface[1,3].
-Though it is considered benign in nature but it has a potential to turn into adenocarcinoma as reported by Hasebe et al[4] in their study.
+It is mostly reported in adults as an incidental finding on surgery or autopsy below the capsule of liver or in its surface[1,3].
+Although it is considered benign in nature, it has the potential to turn into adenocarcinoma as reported by Hasebe et al[4] in their study.
 The first case of this tumor in pediatric age group was reported in 2014[5].
-Here we report the second case of this tumor in a child and first ever case of this tumor of such a large size in the world.
+Here we report the second case of this tumor in a child and the first ever case of this tumor of such a large size in the world.

 CASE PRESENTATION